ikikika/learning/testing2/sundaes-on-demand/README.md

 ## Mock service worker

+- Mimic response from server
 - Create handler
   - https://mswjs.io/docs/getting-started/mocks/rest-api
-  - mimic response from server
   - `rest.get('url', (req, res, ctx) => {})`
   - `req`, an information about a matching request;
   - `res`, a functional utility to create the mocked response;
   - `ctx`, a group of functions that help to set a status code, headers, body, etc. of the mocked response.
 - Create mock server
   - https://mswjs.io/docs/getting-started/integrate/node
+- Update `./src/setupTests.js` to listen for request during testing and reset handlers after any tests